 Join the South Florida blondes on their parenting autism podcast for another unscripted, uproariously funny update to which only super autism moms (and masochists) can relate.
 Quarantine life may have cramped special needs schooling, birthdays, graduations, and vacays, but certainly not their style!

 A few spectrum squirrels also sound off, but in the words of the fabulous Walter Mercado, “I never rehearse to be myself.”
 Listen to this top podcast, laugh with abandon, and relate “con mucho, mucho amor!
 Read More

 He’d visited Toys”R”Us before, but never truly showed age-appropriate interest.
 That summer, during a random visit, his eyes lit up in a new way.
 Out of the blue, he was excited to look around and pick out a toy (or two).
 All baby toys, but I didn’t care… Read More

 It seems inconceivable to shed any light on the murder of Alejandro Ripley.
 His is an extreme case, a victim of the unimaginable.
 This episode is for our Autism Spectrum Disorder community and anyone who wants to learn more about the possible “WHYS” and the plea for “WHAT NEXT?”
 Read More

-…a very Disorderly response to Emily Perl Kingsley’s Welcome to Holland The Disorderly Blondes are often asked to describe the experience of raising a child with a disability – to try to help people who have not shared that unique experience to understand it, to imagine how it would feel.
+…a very Disorderly response to Emily Perl Kingsley’s Welcome to Holland The Disorderly Blondes are often asked to describe the experience of educating a child with a disability while in quarantine – to try to help people who have not shared that unique experience to understand it, to imagine how it would feel.
 It’s like this…… Read More